 This is considered a custom request.
-Please reach out to us for further information.
+Please submit an inquiry for further information

 All custom bioinformatic analysis requests are taken on a case-by-case basis after a technical consultation with one of our NGS study managers.
 Please note that any customization outside our standard deliverables will incur additional charges and time.

 What are some examples of additional bioinformatics?

 Examples include de-multiplexing based on in-line barcodes, sample-to-sample comparisons, de-multiplexing of a large number of amplicons, and heavy/light chain analysis.

 What if my sequencing run produces fewer than 50,000 reads?